cozy/cozy-docs/src/documents/en/mobile/trouble.html.md

 Here’s how to send the logs:

- * click on the inco on top left corner and select Configuration inside the menu
+ * click on the icon on top left corner and select Configuration inside the menu

 ![Screen browsing](/assets/images/mobile/logs_fr_01.png)